jv1564/layer0-docs/guides/prefetching.md

 })
 ```

-#### Computing the URL to be prefetched
+#### Compute the URL to be Prefetched

-In the example above the `img` element's `src` attribute contains URL that needs to be prefetched.
+In the example above the `img` element's `src` attribute contains the URL that needs to be prefetched.
 Sometimes finding the URL to prefetch is not so straightforward.
 For example, apps sometimes use JavaScript to compute the URL for responsive images based on the user's device size.
 In such cases you can provide a `callback` function which will be passed all matching elements and decide what URLs to prefetch.
 Here is an example:

 ```typescript
 import { Prefetcher, prefetch } from '{{ PACKAGE_NAME }}/prefetch/sw'